semaphoreP/codeastro/details.md

 Add info here.

 ### Parking Information (to be updated for 2023)
-Parking info for visitors to Caltech is [here](https://parking.caltech.edu/parking-info/visitor-parking).
+Parking info for visitors will be added here.
 If you are receiving travel support, please save your parking receipts, and we will be able to reimburse you after the workshop.